 The Ricoh Group has 21 major production bases across Japan, the Americas, Europe, the Asia-Pacific region and China.
-In close collaboration with their respective sales teams, they deliver products and services designed to meet customer specific needs efficiently and sustainably.
+In close collaboration with their respective sales teams, they deliver products and services designed to meet customer-specific needs efficiently and sustainably.
 Ricoh has reorganized its supply chain management (SCM) across the Group, coordinating design, information systems and more with functions covering everything from procurement to collection and recycling.
 By aligning processes and embedding a customer-driven approach, our SCM structural reform has advanced our goal of creating value while fulfilling our social responsibility, enhancing our business in ways that bring benefits to both society and the planet.

-The Ricoh Group works continuously to upgrade its manufacturing process at every stage, from procurement through production, sales & service to logistics and collection & recycling.
+The Ricoh Group works continuously to upgrade its manufacturing process at every stage, from procurement through production, sales and service to logistics and collection & recycling.
 Our supply chain system integrates product planning, development, design, technology and information systems to encompass all our business functions, and it coordinates all major regions and departments to enable Group-wide improvements.

 The Ricoh European Production Centre (REPC) was set up in January 2014 at the European Distribution Centre, our Netherlands-based logistics hub for Europe.
 The new production center is an MB&R-type facility.

 To date, Ricoh Industrie France S.A.S. and Ricoh UK Products Ltd.—configuration centers in consuming regions—took basic modules produced at intensive production sites in Thailand and China and turned out finished products matched to customer specifications.
 From there, the products were shipped to the European Distribution Centre for delivery to customers in Europe.
 By connecting sales and production divisions, coupled with our new operation at the REPC, we have centralized the function of configuration centers in consuming regions on the logistics grid while trimming transportation costs and shrinking lead times.
+Through these measures, we are projecting an annual improvement effect of 10 million euros in logistics and other costs.

 As our sales territory expands, so does our supply chain.
 This expansion brings with it a variety of risks, both natural and political, and the Ricoh Group is responding by strengthening the risk management of the supply chain.